Discovery and Timing of the First Millisecond Pulsar in NGC 6316: Results

 \subsection{Scattering and Flux Measurements}

 We used {\tt PSRCHIVE} and our calibrated GBT L$-$band observations to measure PSR~J1716$-$2808A's flux density S$_\textrm{1.5\,GHz} \approx$ 43$\pm$0.8\,$\mu$Jy.
 We detected no measurable polarization and therefore could not constrain the rotation measure (RM).
-We summed all the flux calibrated L$-$band observations using {\tt psradd}, aligning the observations using the summed profile as a template (with the {\tt -P} flag) in order to try to measure the pulse broadening from scattering across 6 subbands.
-We also co-added our uncalibrated Parkes UWL observations, using the same alignment procedure to increase signal to noise and measure scattering across 8 subbands.
-Additionally, we created subbanded profiles from the GBT S$-$band observations to measure scattering across the calibrated L$-$band and uncalibrated S$-$band observing bands.
-From the three approaches, we estimate the scattering to be roughly $\tau_{\textrm{1GHz}} \sim 1.4 \pm 0.1$\,ms from our various GBT and Parkes observations.
-We used the $\tau_s \propto \nu^{-4}$ relation to scale the profiles to 1\,GHz and convolved the profiles with a one-sided exponential function to estimate the scattering.
-Given the systematic uncertainties due to low signal-to-noise and only minimal scattering at these frequencies (see Fig.~\ref{scatter}), the best way to more accurately measure the scattering would involve higher signal-to-noise observations with the new GBT Ultra$-$wideband Receiver (UWBR), which would also allow for more accurate flux density, spectral index, and potentially polarization measurements.
+Due to our various calibrated and uncalibrated observations, we attempted to measure the pulse broadening from scattering through three approaches.
+We used the $\tau_s \propto \nu^{-4}$ relation to scale the profiles to 1\,GHz and convolved the profiles with a one-sided exponential function to estimate the scattering using MCMC to sample $\tau_s$, \citep[e.g.][]{cordes_space_1986, cordes_diffractive_1998, jing_fast_2025}.
+The reported errors are the statistical confidence intervals computed from the MCMC samples.
+First, we summed all the flux calibrated L$-$band observations using {\tt psradd}, aligning the observations using the summed profile as a template (with the {\tt -P} flag) with 6 subbands, measuring $\tau_{\textrm{1GHz}} \sim 1.41 \pm 0.09$\,ms. In our second attempt, we co-added our uncalibrated Parkes UWL observations, using the same alignment procedure to increase signal to noise and measure scattering across 8 subbands, measuring $\tau_{\textrm{1GHz}} \sim 1.70 \pm 0.09$\,ms. Additionally, we created subbanded profiles from the GBT S$-$band observations to measure scattering across the calibrated L$-$band and uncalibrated S$-$band observing bands, measuring $\tau_{\textrm{1GHz}} \sim 1.00 \pm 0.68$\,ms. Given the sensitivity of our flux calibrated GBT L$-$band observations, we estimate the scattering to be roughly $\tau_{\textrm{1GHz}} \sim 1.4 \pm 0.1$\,ms. Based on the systematic uncertainties due to low signal-to-noise and only minimal scattering at our observing frequencies (see Fig.~\ref{scatter}), the best way to more accurately measure the scattering would involve higher signal-to-noise observations with the new GBT Ultra$-$wideband Receiver (UWBR), which would also allow for more accurate flux density, spectral index, and potentially polarization measurements.